 Dinosaur Museum...
 NEW in 2015!
-Travel back in time millions years and be astounded with one of the world's largest collections of the most realistic, life-size dinosaurs!
+Travel back in time millions years and be astounded with one of the world's largest collections of the most realistic life-size dinosaurs!
+With over 50 exhibits, the name tells realistic, life-size dinosaurs!
 With over 50 exhibits, the name tells all...these replicas are true "museum-quality."
 FUN FOR THE ENTIRE FAMILY...the museum also features a mirror maze, movie theatre, children's fossil dig, birthday party area, mini-golf and gift shop.
 Located on Highway 16, next to Reptile Gardens.
 605-342-8140 • www.facebook.com/thedinosaurmuseumsd